Observing axions through photon ring dimming of black holes: Introduction

 \section{Introduction}

 Axions are hypothetical pseudoscalar particles originally introduced to solve the strong CP problem in quantum chromodynamics \cite{Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj, Kim:1979if, Shifman:1979if, Dine:1981rt, Zhitnitsky:1980tq}.
 Intriguingly, pseudoscalar particles will also arise ubiquitously in string theory~\cite{Svrcek:2006yi}.
 We refer to these pseudoscalar particles simply as axions.
-The axions can play important roles in cosmology \cite{Marsh:2015xka}.
-Indeed, the heavy axions can realize slow-roll inflation naturally \cite{Freese:1990rb, Kim:2004rp, Dimopoulos:2005ac} because of the shift symmetry.
-The light axions can be dark matter~\cite{Preskill:1982cy, Hui:2016ltb, Chadha-Day:2021szb}.
-The axions with the mass $10^{-33}~\si{eV}$ can mimic a cosmological constant \cite{Frieman:1995pm, Choi:1999xn, Copeland:2006wr}.
-Thus, it is worth probing the axions and their mass from the cosmological point of view.
+Axions can play important roles in cosmology \cite{Marsh:2015xka}.
+Indeed, heavy axions can realize slow-roll inflation naturally \cite{Freese:1990rb, Kim:2004rp, Dimopoulos:2005ac} because of shift symmetry.
+Light axions can be dark matter~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah, Hui:2016ltb, Chadha-Day:2021szb}.
+Axions with the mass $10^{-33}~\si{eV}$ can mimic a cosmological constant \cite{Frieman:1995pm, Choi:1999xn, Copeland:2006wr}.
+Thus, it is worth probing axions and their mass from the cosmological point of view.